bridgetownrb/bridgetown/bridgetown-website/src/_pages/index.md

   {%@ Note type: :warning, icon: "map/map-pin-user" do %}

     Bridgetown is made possible by the generous contributions of our [GitHub sponsors](https://github.com/bridgetownrb/bridgetown#special-thanks-to-our-founding-members--).
-Please [consider becoming a sponsor](https://github.com/sponsors/jaredcwhite) today and support the ongoing development of open source, Ruby-first & HTML-first software projects.
+Please [consider becoming a sponsor](https://github.com/sponsors/jaredcwhite) today and support the ongoing development of this open source project.

   {% end %}